City-of-Vantaa-SmartLab/CultureEvents/README.md

 ## Running locally

-The local development is set up using docker.
-Docker is a containerization that help shipping application easy, and without the hassle of installing many many things.
-We highly recommend you install docker.

 By default, Docker compose won't install dev dependencies inside the containers, so this needs to be done manually first: